There’s very much a Quiche Lorraine vibe going on with these tarts. And this Lorraine has no soggy bottom!

 (4) Line the pastry tins: Roll out each ball of pastry thinly and use it to line small tart cases.
 Trim the tops with a sharp knife.
 You can chill these for about 30 minutes if possible, but this is not essential.

 (5) Assemble: beat the egg, cream and salt in a bowl to break up the eggs.
 Add this liquid to the cooked onions, along with the cheese, chives and mustard, stirring well.

 (6) Spoon the onion mixture into the pastry, along with the liquid, coming almost to the pastry rim.

-(7) Bake for 25 minutes or until lightly golden-brown on top: there should still be a slight wobble.
-Use a fish slice to place the baked tarts onto a cooking rack: it is easiest to have the fish slice go under the greaseproof and then when on the cooking rack you can simply slide the greaseproof off.
+(7) Bake for 20 minutes or until lightly golden-brown on top: there should still be a slight wobble.
+Use a fish slice to place the baked tarts onto a cooking rack: and lift off the rings.

 6 thoughts on “Bacon & caramelised onion tarts”

 I am determined to make these tarts soon but I would love to find the perforated pastry moulds just like yours !
 Where to buy them ?
 I have tried Amazon here in Canada but nothing comes close . ( also , what size are they ? ).
 Hope you can help – Thank you.